mathesar-foundation/mathesar-wiki/meeting-notes/2023-03/2023-03-08-removing-sqlachemy-meeting.md

     - Maintaining a state can also be done without SQLAlchemy and we might end up needing it based on our alogorithms and usecases(for exmaple, compiling a summary templates).
 - Maintaining a state has more impact on developer velocity than the performance and Trying to fix both the problems will be a big undertaking and might take a long time.
 - Suggestion: We can have a simple datastructure which would hold only the properties of database object and will contain functions that can abstract away the oid <-> name conversion logic as a replacement.
+- We need to come up with a alternate for the replacing SQLAlchemy.
+None of the querybuilders fit with our requirement based on Brent's research and Mukesh agreed with it.